defisym/OpenFusionExamples/README.md

 # ReadMe

+## Introduction

-This is a Repo of several open source stuff about Fusion.
+This is a Repo of several open source stuff about [Clickteam Fusion](https://www.clickteam.com/).

+## How to Contribute

+If you have some good examples or something else and want to share, just simply fork this repo, then put files in a folder named by your works, place this folder by it's type, e.g. shaders in shaders folder, add a explanation to this file (ReadMe.md, alphabetically), and feel free to send a PR.

-## Develop
+## Folders

-Something still under development, aka WIP.

-## Examples
+### Examples

-Simple examples

-- SubStretch
-  - *Stretch Sub-application properly with WinAPI*

-- FastloopSave
-  - *Save by Fastloop, could be easily extended to fit any systems*

 - Bullet Time
+  - *Created by Defisym.
   - *A simple bullet time example*

 - DecimalVerdiction
+  - *Created by Defisym.
   - *To check if a value has decimals*

 - DirNormalization
+  - *Created by Defisym.
   - *convert fusion directions (0 ~ 31) to 4Dir (0 ~ 3)*

 - EasyBezier_v2